White Spruce (Picea glauca)

 Picea glauca

-Commonly known as white spruce, is a hardy and resilient evergreen native to North America.
+White spruce is a hardy and resilient evergreen native to North America.
 Featuring a slender, pyramidal form, this conifer displays short, blue-green needles that create a dense and attractive foliage.
 White spruce adapts well to various soil types and is known for its cold tolerance, making it suitable for northern climates.
 Widely utilized in forestry for lumber, it also serves as a delightful ornamental tree in landscapes, adding a touch of evergreen charm to gardens, parks, and natural settings.

-Origin: Native
+Origin: Native to Michigan

-Soils: Well-drained soils
+Soils: Well-drained sandy or loamy soils; tolerates clay soils

 Moisture: Mesic